 How to Use Wetsuit Adhesive

-I your suit is in nice condition, you still will want to consider purchasing a wetsuit adhesive like .
+Even if your suit is in nice condition, you still will want to consider purchasing a wetsuit adhesive like seal cement.
 This stuff is easy to use and works great for holes that are not along seems.
-I've used it just to fill in holes that I've accrued from rock punctures, etc. Here's what to do: seal cement
+I've used it just to fill in holes that I've accrued from rock punctures, etc. Here's what to do:

 - Lay your wetsuit flat and pinch open the tear.